 Salzburg

-Art lovers call Salzburg the Golden City of High Baroque; historians refer to it as the Florence of the North, or the German Rome; and music lovers know it as the Festival City - birthplace of Mozart and home of the world-famous Mozart Festival.
+Art lovers call Salzburg the Golden City of High Baroque; historians refer to it as the Florence of the North, or the German Rome; and music lovers know it as the Festival City - birthplace of Mozart and home of the world famous Mozart Festival.
 Several beautiful castles and palaces dot the city.
 While Salzburg is a visual pageant of Baroque motifs, music is the element that shapes the life of the city.
-It is heard everywhere: in churches, castles, palaces, and, of course, concert halls.
+It is heard everywhere: in churches, castles, palaces, and of course, concert halls.

 Klagenfurt is the capital of the state of Carinthia in Austria with a myriad of attractions.
 The city offers an excellent location to use as a base to explore the southern region of Austria.
 It is a quiet city with absolutely breathtaking landscape and natural surroundings.
-Visitors will find a number of cultural attractions and outdoor adventure along with it being a great location to explore St. Veit, Hochosterwitz Castle, the Cathedral of Gurk and Magdelensberg, where you will find Austria`s most extensive archaeological excavations of a Celto-roman settlement.
+Visitors will find a number of cultural attractions and outdoor adventure along with it being a great location to explore St. Veit, Hochosterwitz Castle, the Cathedral of Gurk and Magdalensberg, where you will find Austria's most extensive archaeological excavations of a Celto-roman settlement.

-(farmers` market), Minimundus (miniature world), Pyramidenkogel Tower, Klagenfurt Botanical Gardens, Old Town and so much more!
+Visit Landhaus, Lake Worthersee, Carinthian Museum of Modern Art, Benediktiner Markt (farmers' market), Minimundus (miniature world), Pyramidenkogel Tower, Klagenfurt Botanical Gardens, Old Town and so much more!

-City of music, cafes, waltzes, parks, pastries, and wine - that`s Vienna in a nutshell.
-Vienna doesn`t hurry, and, as you saunter through its stately streets, marveling at its Baroque palaces, neither should you.
+City of music, cafes, waltzes, parks, pastries, and wine - that's Vienna in a nutshell.
+Vienna doesn't hurry, and, as you saunter through its stately streets, marveling at its Baroque palaces, neither should you.
 Explore churches filled with statues of golden saints and pink-cheeked cherubs, wander through treasure-packed museums, or while away an afternoon in one of those countless meccas of mocha (the inevitable cafés), you will feel lapped in lashings of rich, delicious, whipped cream - the beloved Schlagobers that garnishes most Viennese pastries.